bc-mkatz/api/docs/v3-catalog.md

 </p>
 <div class="param">id (optional)</div>

-[Integer](#integer) The ID of the bulk pricing rule.
+Integer: The ID of the bulk pricing rule.

 </p>
 <div class="param">quantity_min (optional)</div>

-[Integer](#integer) The minimum inclusive quantity of a product to satisfy this rule.
+Integer: The minimum inclusive quantity of a product to satisfy this rule.
 Must be greater than or equal to zero.

 </p>
 <div class="param">quantity_max (optional)</div>

-[Integer](#integer) The maximum inclusive quantity of a product to satisfy this rule.
+Integer: The maximum inclusive quantity of a product to satisfy this rule.
 Must be greater than the `quantity_min` value – unless this field has a value of 0 (zero), in which case there will be no maximum bound for this rule.

 </p>
 <div class="param">type (optional)</div>

-[String](#string) The type of adjustment that is made.
+String: The type of adjustment that is made.
 Values: `price` - the adjustment amount per product; `percent` - the adjustment as a percentage of the original price; `fixed` - the adjusted absolute price of the product.

 </p>
 <div class="param-enum-header">Enum:</div>